fortytwoservices/public-docs.fortytwo.io/docs/Security Posture Portal/01_gettingstarted.md

 1. Approve/Consent our Single Signon Application.
 This is to that you can access the portal with your own Microsoft 365 account.

-2. Give our enterprise app ``Amesto Fortytwo Portal`` read permissions to your tenant.
+2. Give our enterprise app ``Fortytwo Portal`` read permissions to your tenant.

 !!! info
     This app is required for us to read the configuration in your tenant.